Matt Sweeney: Career history

 Sweeney's high school band Skunk released two albums on Twin/Tone records ("Last American Virgin" in 1989 and the posthumous "Laid", both out of print).

 In 1993 Sweeney formed the indie rock band Chavez.
 The band quickly gained a following in the New York underground scene after the release of their first single ("Repeat the Ending" b/w "Hack the Sides Away") followed by the album (1995's Gone Glimmering and EP (1995’s Pentagram Ring) on Matador Records.
 The music video for the song “Break Up Your Band” aired in an episode of MTV’s Beavis and Butt-Head.
-Chavez’s second full-length albumRide the Fader was released in 1996.
+Chavez’s second full-length album Ride the Fader was released in 1996.

 Chavez did several short tours in the United States and Europe between 1994 and 1997.

 During this time, Sweeney was a crucial early advocate of Guided by Voices sharing their early cassettes amongst his peers including Kurt Cobain.
 With Chavez on hiatus, Sweeney filled in on bass guitar for the band’s "Under the Bushes, Under the Stars" tour.
 He also provided vocals on the song "Quicksilver" on Guided By Voices leader Robert Pollard's first solo album Not in My Airforce LP.

 The late '90s found him continuing to work a day job and touring with Bonnie 'Prince' Billy as a guitarist.

 Sweeney's work has taken him across a variety of musical genres.
 Starting in 2000 he turned up on Cat Power's The Covers Record and a couple of Bonnie "Prince" Billy singles.

 In 2001 he started playing and writing with Billy Corgan and Jimmy Chamberlin in what was to become Zwan.
 He collaborated with Billy Corgan on the soundtrack to the movie Spun, singing the movie's opening song, a cover of Iron Maiden's "Number of the Beast".
 He was also featured as a guitarist and backing vocalist on Bonnie "Prince" Billy's Ease Down The Road album.

 He lent a helping hand to Dave Grohl in assembling the all-star heavy metal album Probot, tracking down the legendary singers and providing guitar work (the Probot album was not released until 2004, on Southern Lord records).